acsone/bank-payment/account_banking_sepa_direct_debit/README.rst

 To configure this module, you need to:

- * go to ...
+ * Create a payment mode and select an export type related to debit order ( eg. "SEPA direct debit ...")

 Usage
 =====

-To use this module, you need to:
+To use this module, you must select this payment mode on a direct debit order (Menu :Accounting > Payment > Direct Debit orders)

- * go to ...

 For further information, please visit: